-Excellence through academic partnership is the theme for the 8th Annual CUNY Accessibility Conference.
-Which will be held at John Jay College on Monday, April 10th, 2017.
+The 8th Annual CUNY Accessibility Conference: Excellence Through Academic Partnership will be held at John Jay College on Monday, April 10, 2017.
 We have scheduled the Conference at the start of Spring Break to give faculty and staff an opportunity to attend while classes are not in session.
 Please plan to join us!

 Meanwhile, if you would like to continue receiving email updates about the Conference, kindly complete this form.
 Add this event to your Outlook calendars by downloading and executing the following link: Outlook Reminder Link